-Employers should have extra-insulated clothing available for situations where temperatures drop unexpectedly below 40 degrees F. Layer clothing to adjust to changing temperatures.
+Employers should have extra insulated clothing available for situations where temperatures drop unexpectedly below 40 degrees F. Layer clothing to adjust to changing environmental temperatures.
 Wear a hat and gloves in addition to polypropylene underwear that will keep water away from the skin.
-Take frequent short breaks in a warm, dry shelter to allow the body to warm up and perform work during the warmest part of the day.
-Use the buddy all workers are at risk of frostbite and even hypothermia if the conditions are right but the preparations were not.
+Take frequent short breaks in a warm, dry shelter to allow the body to warm up and perform work at the warmest part of the day.
+Use the buddy system and avoid exhaustion or fatigue because energy is needed to keep muscles warm.